-Travelers are increasingly aware of the fees that air carriers are adding to the price of an airline ticket.
-But did you know that this trend is spreading through the hotel community, too?
+Travelers are increasingly aware of the fees that airlines add to the price of a plane ticket.
+Did you know that this trend is spreading through the hotel community, too?

 What Does a Resort Fee Cover, Exactly?

-The short answer is: The resort fee covers whatever the hotel wants it to cover.
+The hotel resort fee covers whatever the hotel wants it to cover.
 In some hotels, the resort fee gives you gym or pool access.
 In others, it allows you to use the in-room safe or the coffee maker.
-Some hotels state that their resort fees cover the cost of local calls, pool towels, minibar items, wireless internet access or a daily newspaper.
+Some hotels state that their resort fees cover the cost of local calls, pool towels, minibar items, wireless internet access, and/or a daily newspaper.
 Others include airport shuttle service, fitness classes and even beach access in their resort fees.

-What if I Don't Intend to Use These Items or Privileges During My Stay?
+What If I Don't Intend to Use These Privileges During My Stay?

-You can also email your hotel's manager and ask to have the resort fee charge removed from your bill.
+You can also talk with the hotel manager and ask to have the resort fee removed from your bill.

-Your final option is to dispute the resort fee with your credit card company, assuming you have paid your hotel bill with a credit card.
+Your final option is to dispute the resort fee with your credit card company, provided you have paid your hotel bill with a credit card.

-How Can I Find Out Whether My Hotel Charges a Resort Fee?
+How to Find Out Whether a Hotel Charges a Resort Fee

-Otherwise, you will probably need to go through the room search process online, by telephone or with your travel agent and get information about the resort fee as you move through that process.
+Otherwise, you will need to go through the room search process online, by telephone, or with your travel agent and get information about resort fees as you move through that process.

-You probably know that you will be charged for any food or beverage items you take out of the minibar.
-But did you know that some hotel minibars come equipped with sensors that can detect whether items have been moved?
+You probably know that you will be charged for any items you take out of the minibar.
+Did you know that some minibars come equipped with sensors?
 If you move anything, you will be charged for it.
-Be sure to check your hotel bill carefully so that you will not have to pay for items you did not consume.
+Check your hotel bill carefully so that you do not pay for items you did not consume.

-The best way to avoid resort fees is to stay at hotels that do not impose them.
-If you call a hotel and discover that a resort fee will be added to your bill, consider mentioning that you prefer to stay at properties that do not charge this type of fee, so that management understands exactly why you did not book your room there.
+The best way to avoid resort fees is to stay at fee-free hotels.
+If you call a hotel and discover that a resort fee will be charged, consider mentioning that you prefer to stay at properties that do not bill guests for resort fees so that management understands why you chose not to stay there.